stackshareio/graphql-cache/CONTRIBUTING.md

 * If you have code, by all means, open a pull request!

-Thanks again for contirbuting to GraphQL Cache! :tada:
+Thanks again for contributing to GraphQL Cache! :tada:

 The StackShare Team